Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ## <a name="2"></a>Step 2: Write a program generating a `.txt` file with the complete structure of the experiment and import it on Qualtrics

 Fortunately, Qualtrics allows you to import a simple survey structure in a `.txt` file, using a specific syntax.
 However, the features you can implement through this file are very limited.
-For instance, you cannot configurate the display time.
+For instance, you cannot configurate stimuli display time in it.
 This file will only allow you to create the "squeletton" of your survey.

 Before proceeding, read the *Preparing a Simple Format TXT or DOC File* and the *Preparing an Advanced Format TXT or DOC File* sections of the following page, which explain the syntax of your `.txt` file : [How to import a survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/).